FlexibleEngineCloud/terraform-flexibleengine-cce/README.md

     cluster_flavor = "cce.s1.small"
     vpc_id = "<VPC_ID>"
-    subnet_id = "<NETWORK_ID>"  //Caution here, you have to use NETWORK_ID even if argument is "subnet_id".
+    network_id = "<NETWORK_ID>"  //Caution here, you have to use NETWORK_ID even if argument is "subnet_id".
 Will be fixed soon

     nodes_list = [
       {